2017 Drug Trends in Seattle

 As seems to be the case nation-wide, heroin is the rising trend in the Seattle, Washington area.
 In 2014, 150 deaths in and around Seattle were heroin-related.
 Treatment admissions with heroin as the primary drug of use increased by 32% between 2013 and 2014 and the forensic reports and seizures by law enforcement for heroin have also increased.

 There seems to be a pattern behind this national increase in heroin use and abuse.
 First, since the legalization of marijuana in so many states, the illegal market for marijuana has plummeted rather drastically.
 As a result, drug cartels, especially in Mexico, have been forced to change tactics to regain their hold on the American drug market.
-So, apparently, Mexican drug cartels have turned to replacing their marijuana fields with poppy fields.
-These poppies are the base substance for opium, heroin, and the numerous opiate pain killers available out there.
+So, apparently, Mexican drug cartels have turned to replace their marijuana fields with poppy fields.
+These poppies are the base substance for opium, heroin, and the numerous opiate painkillers available out there.

 Other people speculate that there is another contributing factor to the increase of heroin use in the United States.
 It seems that no matter how many poppy farms are burned to the ground in Afghanistan, there are more to take the places of the ones destroyed.
 Between the cartels in Mexico on one side, and the growing problem from Afghanistan on the other side, it is really no surprise that heroin is increasing its hold all over American almost exponentially.

 At the same time that straight heroin has become more available around Seattle, prescription opiates have become harder to get a hold of.
 Indicators for opiate prescriptions around Seattle have started to level off and so have treatment admissions with prescription opiates as the primary drug.
 What is more, oxycodone was only 5.7% of all confiscations and forensic reports in 2013.
-Unfortunately, prescriptions opiates are still the leading cause of drug-overdose deaths, probably due to intentional suicide.
+Unfortunately, prescriptions opiates are still the leading cause of drug overdose deaths, probably due to intentional suicide.

 Even though heroin is THE trend to watch right now, Seattle still contends with other drug problems in addition to heroin.

-Currently in Seattle, cocaine indicators seem to be slowly decreasing.
+Currently, in Seattle, cocaine indicators seem to be slowly decreasing.
 As of 2013, treatment admissions for cocaine, between 30 and 44 years of age, were down to 8%; for users between 45 and 54 years old, admissions were down to 16%.
 Confiscations by law enforcement and forensics reports for cocaine were likewise down, in 2013, to 14.6% from 17.1% in 2012.
 Unfortunately, cocaine related deaths were up to 35 for 2013.

 In Seattle, sadly, the abuse of methamphetamine is also increasing drastically.
 Over 1,000 people were admitted for methamphetamine treatment in 2014.
 Methamphetamine related deaths have dramatically increased from 44 people in 2013 to 70 people in 2014.
 Reports from law enforcement around Seattle have stated that most methamphetamine seizures in the area of come originally from Mexico and that the methamphetamine confiscated is high in purity.